 ‘I’ve always wanted a sibling!
-You can’t understand – I don’t even know who my mother is,’ Linn justifies herself, calling after Rowan she’ll catch up with him.
+You two can’t understand – I don’t even know who my mother is,’ Linn justifies herself, calling after Rowan she’ll catch up with him.

 ‘Talking about your mother.
 Have you learned anything new?’
 Taïga checks the chocolate cake in the oven.